Exclusion/suspension from school – A Guide for Parents

 - All written witness statements will be attributed, signed and dated unless the school has good reason to protect the anonymity of the witness;

 - If the parent has asked the local authority / academy trust to provide a SEN expert all parties will be given the opportunity to ask questions of the expert;

 - The Panel will also, if the child has been excluded from a maintained school, ask the local authority to make a statement on the case.
 If the child has been excluded from an academy the local authority may only attend the Panel if the parent requests it;

 - When all parties have summed up, the clerk will ask everyone to leave the room while the Panel makes its decision.
 The Panel will apply the civil standard of proof, ‘on the balance of probabilities’ it is more likely than not that a fact is true, rather than ‘beyond reasonable doubt’.

-- The clerk will notify all parties of the Panel’s decision in writing within 2 working days.
-Parents do not have the right of appeal against the decision of an Independent Review Panel.
+- The clerk will notify all parties of the Panel’s decision in writing within 2 working days;

 - If you believe that the Panel’s decision was perverse, that is, one that no reasonable authority could have made, you can apply for a judicial review within 3 months of the review hearing.

 If you are the parent of a child who has been / may be excluded, you can obtain help and advice from Brighter Futures for Children: